WillOram/AzureAD-incident-response/README.md

 - ADFS Application Configuration

-- There are various tools that can help with this including [Hawk](https://github.com/T0pCyber/hawk), [CRT](https://github.com/CrowdStrike/CRT), Azure IR and Mandiant IR. [https://github.com/AzureAD/AzureADAssessment/](https://github.com/AzureAD/AzureADAssessment/)
+- There are various tools that can help with this including [Hawk](https://github.com/T0pCyber/hawk), [CRT](https://github.com/CrowdStrike/CRT), [Azure IR](https://github.com/AzureAD/Azure-AD-Incident-Response-PowerShell-Module),  [Mandiant IR](https://github.com/mandiant/Mandiant-Azure-AD-Investigator) and [Microsoft's Azure AD Assessment tool](https://github.com/AzureAD/AzureADAssessment/).

 ## Key logs to identify and preserve in the initial stages of a response